legs30011/Assuresoft-ReactNative-App/README.md

 npx react-native start --reset-cache

 # 11. Rebuild and run your app
+Examples:
-# For iOS: npx react-native run-ios
+# For iOS:
+npx react-native run-ios
-# For Android: npx react-native run-android
+# For Android:
+npx react-native run-android
 License
 This project is licensed under the MIT License - see the LICENSE file for details.
 &lt;/immersive>